cyrii42/caselaw/docs/class_cert/rule23.md

 </ul>

-#### (h) Attorney's Fees and Nontaxable Costs.
+#### (h) Attorney’s Fees and Nontaxable Costs.
-In a certified class action, the court may award reasonable attorney's fees and nontaxable costs that are authorized by law or by the parties’ agreement.
+In a certified class action, the court may award reasonable attorney’s fees and nontaxable costs that are authorized by law or by the parties’ agreement.
 The following procedures apply:
 <ul>
 <li>(1) A claim for an award must be made by motion under <a href="https://www.law.cornell.edu/rules/frcp/rule_54">Rule 54(d)(2)</a>, subject to the provisions of this subdivision (h), at a time the court sets.
 Notice of the motion must be served on all parties and, for motions by class counsel, directed to class members in a reasonable manner.
 <li>(2) A class member, or a party from whom payment is sought, may object to the motion.